apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### Required

-Satisfied if an only if a specified handler successfully authenticates its credential.
+Satisfied if and only if a specified handler successfully authenticates its credential.

 ```properties
 # cas.authn.policy.req.tryAll=false